kayl26/TextRetrieval_SearchEngines/assignment2/README.md

 ### Assumptions

+For this question we made a few assumptions:

 *  The query given by the user will be 5 words or less.

 * Calculations using log are with base 10